huddyyeo/high_freq_trading/README.md

 Now, I hypothesize that large values of (price-SMA) lead to mean reversion, while small values just indicate momentum.

-Next step, we split the (smartprice-SMA) into positive and negative.
+Next step, we split the (smartprice-SMA) into positive and negative values.
 Within positive and negative, identify each category's Q1,Q2,Q3 and Q4 over a 20 day rolling window.
 The categories are defined as such:

 Category:
 1: negative 0-25%